Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: Results: Cyclotron Damping

 Given the weak dependence on $\beta_i$ of the ICW properties shown in \figref{fig:cd_chosen_modes_beta}, we fix $k_\parallel \rho_i = 0.525$ and select five representative $\beta_i$ values, $\beta_i=0.1, 0.3,1, 3, 10$, marked with black dots in all panels of \figref{fig:cd_chosen_modes_beta}.
 For these five parameter choices, the corresponding values of normalized damping rate $-\gamma / \omega$, resonant velocity $v_{\text{res}, n = 1}/v_{ti}$, wave frequency $\omega/\Omega_i$, and wave period $T \Omega_i$ from the \texttt{PLUME} solutions are summarized in Table~\ref{tab:params_beta}.
 Two important trends emerge from Table~\ref{tab:params_beta}: (i) the normalized ICW mode period, $T \Omega_i$, increases significantly with $\beta_i$; and (ii) the magnitude of $v_{\text{res}, n = 1}/v_{ti}$ only increases modestly, from $-0.777$ at $\beta_i = 0.1$, to $-1.773$ at $\beta_i = 10$.

 For the five $\beta_i$ choices in Table~\ref{tab:params_beta}, we use Liouville mapping to predict the velocity-space signatures of ion cyclotron damping in the same format as \figref{fig:cd_1icw_2icw}.
 For all cases, the physical initial time is set to $t_\text{init} = -4T$, and the FPC is computed over a correlation interval $0 < t_f < 2T$.
 The resulting velocity-space signatures are presented in \figref{fig:cd_beta}, with the $\beta_i$ in each row increasing from top to bottom.

-Although the velocity-signature reduced to the perpendicular plane $C_{E_x}(v_x, v_y)$ (third column) and $C_{E_y}(v_x, v_y)$ (fourth column) differ quantitatively (such as amplitude and overall shape of the quadrupolar pattern), the qualitative quadrupolar pattern remains unchanged as $\beta_i$ varies: for $C_{E_x}$, red lobes appear in quadrants II and IV; and for $C_{E_y}$, in quadrants I and III.
+Although the velocity-space signature reduced to the perpendicular plane $C_{E_x}(v_x, v_y)$ (third column) and $C_{E_y}(v_x, v_y)$ (fourth column) differ quantitatively (such as amplitude and overall shape of the quadrupolar pattern), the qualitative quadrupolar pattern remains unchanged as $\beta_i$ varies: for $C_{E_x}$, red lobes appear in quadrants II and IV; and for $C_{E_y}$, in quadrants I and III.